Oregon Court of Appeals hears Appeal by Kleins3/3/17

 Andrew Cash was kicked out of the Master's Counseling program after he said he would not counsel homosexual couples regarding their marriage and would instead refer them to another counselor.

-Emily Brooker was paid $27,000 when she sued the university in 2006 when she received a level . . . [more]Washington State Supreme Court hears Arlene's Flowers case11/15/16
+Emily Brooker was paid $27,000 when she sued the university in 2006 when she received a l . . . [more]Washington State Supreme Court hears Arlene's Flowers case11/15/16

 The Washington State Supreme Court heard oral arguments regarding Robert Ingersoll and curt Freed V. Arlene's Flowers, Inc., Et Al. case ref (link has video of hearing. approx. 1 hour.) see also hot cases 3